dansheffler/dtsheffler.com/_posts/2014-07-02-custom-skim-urls.md

 specific pages always use the index because these are unambiguous, but when people refer to the "page number" in a book, they usually mean the page *label*.

-I originally got the idea for this from  [drosophiliac](http://webc ache.googleusercontent.com/search?q=cache:GajblYFF3VQJ:drosophiliac .com/2012/09/creating-a-custom-url-scheme-via-applescript-and- python.html), which now appears to only be available through Google cache.